 That is usually enough.
 I have found that Cheesy Garlic Chicken Wraps do not need much around them to feel complete.

 Cheesy Garlic Chicken Wraps have changed a little in my kitchen over the years, depending on who is at the table and what I have on hand.
-As Chef Thomas, I have tested small adjustments that keep the base recipe steady while giving it a slightly different feel.
+I have tested small adjustments that keep the base recipe steady, much like the reliable texture of a creamy low-carb chicken casserole

 Mild or Spicy